iden3/circom_old/TUTORIAL.md

 After declaring the `Multiplier` template, we instantiate it with a component named`main`.

-Note: When compiling a circuit a component named `main` must always exist.
+Note: When compiling a circuit, a component named `main` must always exist.

 ### 2.2 Compile the circuit